 How do you measure the affordability of family coverage offered by an employer?

 - Jose and Alma are married and have two children.
 Jose and Alma have combined annual income of $35,000.
 Jose’s employer offers employee-only and family coverage.
 Employee-only insurance costs $2,500 per year (7.1 percent of household income) and coverage for the entire family costs $6,000 per year (17 percent of family income).
-Family coverage is considered affordable, even though it costs more than 9.83 percent of household income, because Jose’s employee-only insurance is affordable.
-The offer of affordable family coverage means that Jose, Alma and their children are not eligible for a premium tax credit, even if they turn down the employer offer of family coverage and instead opt for employee-only coverage or no coverage at all.
+Family coverage is not considered affordable, because it costs more than 9.12 percent of household income.
+Because the family coverage offered is unaffordable, Alma and the children are eligible for a premium tax credit.

 If a family has multiple sources of insurance for which they pay multiple premiums, do those costs factor into the affordability test?